corvettelover66/7d2dModXmlXpathGenerator/publish/README.txt

 +Add a check to remove object function to check if it is the last in the tree, rather than go off of the first one.
 That way you can remove unwanted other trees.
 +Add ignore functionality to child trees in new object view.
 +Add logic to auto remove config tags from the files.
++Add a checkbox to stop updates in the XmlOutputBox +Add a small edit text window for storing values.
++add a file menu to delete all empty files.
+++Entity Class Search box crashes the app

 MEDIUM:
 -Add a button to open xml files in an external program.
 -Change the way settings are displayed potentially so adding settings becomes easier.
 -Finish load Mods Directory Menu Item for loading all mods in the game directory.
 -Add a popup on edit, to remove the object from the xml or not.
 -When adding a name in the new object view update the button header, essentially use the combo box to update the button name.
++if there a multiple tags of the same name at the same level need to add all attributes when targeting.
+At the least add a warning to the users to add an extra attribute.
 +Add the ability to add comments in the direct edit view.
 ++Add code completion to the direct edit box. http://avalonedit.net/documentation/ ++Add a view to add the mod info.xml file.